 My dissertation examines:

-1) how authoritarian institutions, such as censorship and propaganda, induce bias in AI
+1) how facets of authoritarian politics, e.g., censorship and propaganda, induce bias in AI

-In other work, I study algorithmic fairness and its interactions with politics.
-My work is motivated by normative concerns about freedom and justice.
+In other work, I study the politics of science and technology.
+My research is motivated by normative concerns about freedom and justice.

 I received my MA from the University of Chicago and BA from UCLA.
 I am currently a GPEP Fellow at Georgetown University.
 I was an intern at Microsoft Research and a CDDRL/HAI Fellow at Stanford University.